The prescribed point area estimate for minimal submanifolds in constant curvature: Introduction

 This vector field $W$ is somewhat mysterious, as it does not have a simple geometric interpretation - in particular, it cannot be a gradient field.
-We will construct in Section \ref{sec:construction} an analogous vector field to $W$ in the sphere and hyperbolic space, and verify that our vector field satisfies certain properties which yield the sharp prescribed-point area estimate.
-Our construction also reduces to Brendle and Hung's vector field $W$ in the Euclidean setting.
+We will construct in Section \ref{sec:construction} a vector field analogous to $W$ in the sphere and hyperbolic space, and verify that our vector field satisfies the properties needed above to yield the sharp prescribed-point area estimate.
+Our vector field also reduces to Brendle and Hung's vector field $W$ in the Euclidean setting.

+The difficulties addressed in our construction are rather subtle, and are masked in Euclidean space by the very simple parallel translation.
+In particular, one immediate issue is how to generalise the constant vector field $y$.
+Our solution is to use the generator of the translation isometry in the $y$ direction, and the (nonconstant) length of this field must be balanced in a precise manner in order for the divergence to satisfy a useful inequality.
+We remark that this construction seems to depend on the special geometry of these symmetric spaces, in the sense that the natural analogues in manifolds with curvature conditions seem to require comparisons in both directions.
+We also remark that a quite reasonable ansatz based on harmonic functions does not appear to bear fruit (see Remark \ref{rmk:super}).

-A similar strategy was used by Brendle in \cite{Br12} to prove a sharp area estimate for free-boundary minimal submanifolds in Euclidean balls.
+The vector field approach was also used by Brendle in \cite{Br12} to prove a sharp area estimate for free-boundary minimal submanifolds in Euclidean balls.
 Subsequently, Freidin and McGrath \cite{FM19, FM20} were able to extend the free-boundary area estimate to minimal submanifolds of dimension $k\in\{2, 4, 6\}$ in spherical caps.
 However, the vector field approach does not seem to readily apply to the free-boundary problem in hyperbolic space.
 This apparently stands in contrast to our prescribed-point problem, in which hyperbolic space seems to be more amenable (although we also have partial success in the sphere).